jukofyork/qlora-pipe-lite/README.md

 This flexibility allows Control Adapters to be used with existing LoRA-compatible inference frameworks while maintaining their unique training advantages.

+See the [tools](tools) folder for the conversion scripts.
+Note that the Cohere and Mixtral models require the `--cohere` and `--mixtral` command line options respectively, due to their different residual stream writing mechanisms (ie: via `o_proj` and `w2`).

 ### Why Use Control Adapters?

 Control Adapters excel in scenarios where you need:
 - **Precise behavioral steering** with "fuzzy" criteria (eg: writing style, tone) rather than requiring carefully crafted behavioral axes like Control Vectors
 - **Compositional control** - multiple Control Adapters can be combined with minimal interference due to high-dimensional space and the A/B decomposition
 - **Bidirectional training** with positive and negative examples to both enhance and suppress behaviors using the same parameters
-- **Smaller datasets** - more forgiving than traditional methods and work well with less structured data
+- **Smaller datasets** - more forgiving than traditional methods and are effective with less well-structured data
 - **Mathematical expressiveness** - can easily learn classical transformations like "abliteration" or Householder transforms
 - **Complementary to Control Vectors** - work together to enable full affine transformations of decoder outputs